TarekSherif/TheBalanceOfLove/README.md

 # TheBalanceOfLove
-The Balance Of Love App Naive Bayes Classification
+The Balance Of Love App used Naive Bayes Classification